 Password will be none so remove ‘password_here‘ & leave the commas empty as shown below.

 Now save the file.

-Now to access the local site, you’ve to type ‘localhost‘ in your browser and the folder name you have created under ‘htdocs‘ in my case, which is ‘cats‘ so I will type ‘localhost/cats‘ as shown below & press enter.
+Now to access the local site, you’ve to type ‘localhost‘ in your browser along with the folder name which you have created under ‘htdocs‘ in my case which is ‘cats‘ so I will type ‘localhost/cats‘ as shown below & press enter.

 If you followed all the steps above then you will be presented with a welcome screen by WordPress as shown below.